jsturtevant/jsturtevant.github.io/_posts/2017-12-15-Running-Kubernetes-Minikube-on-Windows-10-with-WSL.md

 > Note: the following might vary depending on your existing `.kube/config` file and set up.
 Check out [sharing cluster access on kubernetes docs for more info](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/) and alternative ways to configure.

-To see the values created on for you *windows environment* you can run `kubectl context view` from your *powershell* prompt.
+To see the values created on for you *windows environment* you can run `kubectl config view` from your *powershell* prompt.
 Use those values for the minikube entries below.

 From your WSL terminal add the minikube context info: